lemachinarbo/RockCommerce-Tutorial/README.md

 Head to your browser and test it.
 Now, we can fully add products and delete them!

-And again, if we get rid of all the noise, the important thing we did was render the item properties, the cart total net `itemsNet`, and just like we did with `@click='addToCart'` to add products, we threw in the `@click="deleteItem(item.id)"` dispatcher to remove products without sweating.
+And again, if we clean up our code a bit, the key takeaways are: we rendered the item properties, displayed the cart total net (`itemsNet`), and, just like we used to add products, we included the `@click="deleteItem(item.id)"` dispatcher to remove products without sweating.

 ```php
 <template x-for="item in items">